 Humans have a strong motivation to understand and find meaning in their experiences123.
 Given the inherent complexity of human psychology, this motivation compels researchers to create mental placeholders that establish feelings of certainty and understanding124—the low-dimensional models serve as good candidates.
 Beyond these cognitive tendencies, cultural norms in social science research favoring verbal descriptions over mathematical representations when communicating research findings also contribute to the popularity of low-dimensional solutions125.
 Results that are easier to interpret, communicate, remember, and reproduce tend to persist during social transmission; whereas, results that are more difficult to interpret, communicate, or remember are more often criticized and distrusted126.
 This is consistent with findings showing that transmission of social knowledge (stereotypes) over generations of participants compresses knowledge representations from high- to low-dimensional127.
 Similar mental compression processes may operate in scientific production and transmission, suggesting that our innate cognitive tendencies may systematically distort the understanding of the dimensionality of psychological spaces, favoring simplified models that are more readily communicated even if they are less accurate.

 Moving beyond this low-dimensional “wishful thinking” is key to advancing an ecologically valid understanding of social cognition126.
-We believe that progress requires two complementary approaches: incorporating the complexity of real-world social interactions into experimental designs, and developing quantitative mental models that make precise predictions about behavior.
+We believe that progress requires two complementary approaches: incorporating the complexity of real-world social interactions into experimental designs and developing quantitative mental models that make precise predictions about behavior.
 Specifically, we recommend reconceptualizing experiments as simplified models of real-world interactions rather than artificial manipulations of isolated variables128.
 Social cognitive processes such as impression formation typically extend beyond a single time slice or glimpses of faces, it will be helpful to incorporate multisensory information and dynamic social interactions in experimental designs.
 In addition, to better understand cognitive processes, simply manipulating environmental inputs may not be sufficient, as the way cues are integrated and combined can largely influence behavioral outcomes129–131.
-We recommend developing explicit mental representation models that can inform cognitive processes in naturalistic contexts, such as how complex environmental inputs are processed and transformed into the behavioral responses.
+We recommend developing explicit mental representation models that can inform cognitive processes in naturalistic contexts, such as how complex environmental inputs are processed and transformed into behavioral responses.

 In the current paper, for example, we modeled mental representations of social inferences explicitly as small-world networks following growth and preferential attachment mechanisms, and derived correlation patterns of node activations within these networks based on environmental inputs.
 This approach exemplifies a broader methodological philosophy: mental models functioning as systematic procedures that convert raw environmental inputs into specific behavioral outputs through well-defined mathematical transformations can provide more testable models of mental processes.
-For instance, we can manipulate a more precisely defined factor in this mental model, and compare the model responses to human behavior to evaluate the model plausibility.
+For instance, we can manipulate a more precisely defined factor in this mental model and compare the model responses to human behavior to evaluate the model plausibility.
 Just as a recipe describing how to optimally combine ingredients to produce a dish, models describing psychological processes with precise mathematical functions126,132 may help us better understand cognitive processes in complex, naturalistic contexts.

 Conclusions

-In this perspective, we propose that mental representations of social inferences are structured as a small-world network generated with growth and preferential attachment.
-Using mathematical proofs and simulation studies, we showed that this small-world mind framework can reconcile the discrepant findings on the dimensionality of social cognition by producing seemingly low-dimensional behaviors under constrained environmental inputs.
-Thus, social cognition may be inherently high-dimensional.
-Future research that leverages more naturalistic designs and precise mathematical models of mental processes will be essential for fully capturing the complexity of social cognition.
+In this perspective, we propose that mental representations of social inferences are structured as a small-world network built through growth and preferential attachment.
+Using mathematical proofs and simulation studies, we showed that prior low-dimensional findings can emerge from a small-world network structure operating under constrained stimuli.
+Mechanistically, the small-world topology shortens the distance between seemingly unrelated nodes and results in strong correlations between node activation and behavioral responses.
+We advocate moving beyond low-dimensional thinking and paradigms to achieve a more ecologically valid understanding of how people perceive and organize social traits and behaviors.

 References